elmehdiaitami/Cloud_Engineer_Learning_Path/notes/Identity and Access Management (IAM).md

 A Workspace domain represents a virtual group of all the Google accounts that have been created in an organization's workspace account.
 Workspace domains represent your organization's Internet domain name, such as Example.com.
 And when you add a user to your Workspace domain, a new Google account is created for the user inside of this virtual group, such as username@example.com.

 #### Cloud Identity
-Cloud Identity lets you manage users and groups using Google Admin console.
+- Cloud Identity lets you manage users and groups using Google Admin console.
+- Give users easy access to apps with single sign-on
+- Multi-factor authentication protects user and company data
+- Usage of Active Directory or LDAP ( If anyone joins/leaves the org )

 ### IAM Policy
 - A policy contains a ```list of bindings```.